 National data shows more of a 50/50 split between intersections and the open road.
 But the national statistics show that in 35% of motorcycle accidents, the other driver caused the crash by failing to yield to the motorcycle.
 Motorcycle riders, on the other hand, failed to yield in only 4% of accidents.
 Obviously, this shows that motorcyclists are typically not the problem when it comes to multi-car accidents.
-They are usually caused by the inattentive, misinformed, or incorrect motorist.
+The inattentive, misinformed, or incorrect motorist usually causes them.

 We live in a world where distracted driving is the norm.
 Where texting and driving seems to be more common than paying attention and driving.
 While this presents an issue for all drivers on the road, the risk is especially high for motorcycle riders.

 - 2012, Baltimore County, $390,000 Settlement: Plaintiff is driving his bike down the Baltimore Beltway in the left lane.
-A work truck does a U-turn in emergency cut through and drills our client.
+A work truck does a U-turn in an emergency cut-through and drills our client.
 He had a rib and elbow fractures.
-The denied liability with what were really quite goofy defenses.
+They denied liability with what were really quite goofy defenses.
 After a mediation with a retired judge at our law office, the defendant changed their tune and offered $390,000 to settle the claim.
 Miller & Zois handled this case.

 - 2011, Baltimore County: $10,575, Verdict: While driving through a four-way intersection, a motorcycle rider is about to complete a left turn.
 Just as they begin to clear the intersection, another driver turns out in front of the rider, forcing him to swerve and lay his bike down.
 He suffers injuries to his foot, including broken bones.
 The driver apologizes on the spot.
 The rider sues the driver for medical expenses and pain and suffering related to the crash.
 Specifically, he alleges that the driver failed to yield to the rider.
 The driver argued that the rider was actually responsible for the accident because he should have avoided laying his bike down.
 The jury disagreed and awarded the rider compensation.
 But they certainly did not believe his injury claims, awarding him a paltry amount for broken bones.

 - 2011, Prince George’s County: $53,000, Verdict: A 25-year-old college student was riding his motorcycle to his mother’s house on Mother’s Day.
 As he rode down the street, he approached an intersection that was controlled by a stop sign.
 When he approached the intersection, a car suddenly turned out in front of the motorcycle, causing a collision that resulted in the rider being ejected from the driver’s car.
 He suffered severe wrist injuries, which required open surgery.
 The rider sues the driver, alleging that the driver failed to yield to him.
 The driver claims that he simply did not see the rider.
 Thus, he must have been speeding.
 That argument had no legs, thankfully.